riteshy7007/DL-assignment/README.md

 Installation: Provide instructions on how to install the necessary dependencies.

-Usage: Explain how to use the project, including how to run the code and any command-line arguments.
+**Usage: use a Google collab to run it and attach MNIST  file in "/content/sample_data/Mnist''the file in nin.**

 Results: Summarize the results, including the accuracy of k-means clustering using the available labels in the MNIST dataset.